Quality Improvement Plan

 • input from residents, families, staff, leaders and external partners, including the MOLTC.

 • Improve the staff experience by continuing to implement People First initiatives.
-Work in this area will focus on enhancing Employee Engagement, Diversity, Equity and Inclusion, Workplace safety and Wellbeing.
+Work in this area will focus on enhancing Employee Engagement, Diversity, Equity and Inclusion and Workplace safety and Well-being.

-• Enhance pain assessment and management practices.
-Work will focus on sustainability and spread of the PainChek mobile application to increase quality of pain assessment for residents with cognitive and communication challenges; as well as strengthening our approach to non-pharmacological pain management.
+• Enhance pain assessment and management practice: Work will focus on sustainability of PainChek mobile application to increase quality of pain assessment for residents with cognitive and communication challenges; strengthening approach to nonpharmacological pain management.

-• Minimize potentially avoidable emergency department transfers.
-Work in this area will be aligned with other priority areas, including person-centred care and communication, and end-of-life care.
-Work will focus on enhancing key practices to better support provision of care aligned with resident/family goals of care following an acute health event, or at end-of-life.
+• Minimize potentially avoidable emergency department transfers: Work in this area will be aligned with other priority areas, including person-centred care and communication, and end-of-life care.
+Work will focus on enhancing key practices to better support provision of care aligned with resident/family goals of.